Mistakes You’re Making With Your Portfolio and Resume

 - It gives the impression that you are a great fit for them.

-Each company kind of has their own language and process…
+Each company has their own language, their personas, and products or services.

 - Look very closely at the job description and their website to find a couple unique words that you see a lot.
 Then include those words in your resume.